Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: The LUNANI lightning headphones are the best budget option on our list, coming in at a super affordable price while still offering excellent features like active noise cancellation and an ergonomic design.

-Sound quality is perhaps where this set of lightning headphones struggle the most.
+Sound quality is perhaps where this set of lightning headphones struggles the most.
 Highs can sound a little tinny and the bass isn’t the greatest, but these headphones are far from the worst we’ve ever tested.
 We were still able to enjoy our music and podcasts during our commute.
 We were also pleased to find that the LUNANI lightning headphones stay in your ear, even during exercise and other active applications.
-In the end, if you don’t have or want to spend a lot of money for a new pair of lightning headphones, then you’ll definitely need to consider the LUNANI lightning headphones.
+While these don’t sound great, you wouldn’t necessarily notice the difference.
+In the end, if you don’t have or want to spend a lot of money on a new pair of lightning headphones, then you’ll definitely need to consider the LUNANI lightning headphones.

 Award: Best Mic